 Running the model produces output similar to that of the MATLAB code above, except that it runs continually.
 A snapshot of the model's output is shown below:

 We will now work toward reimplementing this system using fixed-point data.
 Note that even if a fixed-point system is the ultimate deliverable, it is usually desirable to start by implementing it in floating point and then converting that functional implementation to fixed point.
 In the remainder of this example, we will illustrate this workflow by converting the model above from floating point to fixed point.
 The Fixed-Point Tool in Simulink facilitates this workflow.
-Open this tool from your model by selecting Fixed-Point Tool... from the Analysis menu.
+Open this tool from your model by selecting Fixed-Point Tool... from Data Type Design under the Analysis menu.
 The primary functionalities that we will be using are data type override and autoscaling.
 Data type override is a convenient way to switch an entire model or subsystem between floating-point and fixed-point operation.
 Autoscaling automatically suggests desirable scaling for the various fixed-point quantities in a model or subsystem.
 Scaling specifies the location of the binary point within the specified word size for each quantity.